 So, okay, just getting back into the chronological story of it all –

 He sexually assaulted me.
 I tried to downplay it, and “move forward.”

 He ignored me when I tried to tell him how upset I was (whether it be in that very morning in the immediate aftermath, or anytime after).

-When I was sort of holding my breath, hoping things were maybe, or at least could be, normal – he forgot my first day of my promotion (which felt a little insensitive).
+When I was sort of holding my breath that Sunday/Monday, hoping things were maybe, or at least could become, normal – he forgot my first day of my promotion (which felt a little insensitive).